🖥️ BatchPrintGTIN.com is optimised for desktop — for the best experience, open on a laptop or desktop browser.

 Inateck BCST-70 Wireless QR Scanner

-Fast, wireless QR code scanner for check-in staff.
+Fast wireless QR scanner for check-in staff.
 Bluetooth connection to a laptop or tablet at the entry desk.
 Reads QR codes off badges reliably even if slightly crumpled.
-180-day battery means no mid-event charging needed.
+180-day battery.

 WirelessQR + barcodeLong battery